 As always, you can thank Photography Life for the work that went into this review by buying your photography equipment through the links above – it gives us a 1-3% commission without costing you anything extra.
 Quite a bit of time goes into these reviews, including approximately 2-3 hours of lab testing for each focal length shown in our sharpness tests.
 (For the 24-120mm f/4 S, that was six different focal lengths.)
 We always appreciate your support, which helps us keep testing lenses like this.

-In any case, I hope you enjoyed the review!
-The next page has some additional sample photos from the Nikon Z 24-120mm f/4 S under a variety of photographic situations.
+The next page of this review has some additional sample photos from the Nikon Z 24-120mm f/4 S under a variety of photographic situations.
 So, click the menu below to go to the next page, “More Sample Images.”

 Nikon Z 24-120mm f/4 S